 The course is designed to provide a useful foundation for students wishing to take up careers in the police service or other areas of law enforcement and the Criminal Justice System.
 It delivers a comprehensive grounding in these fields and also provides an excellent preparation for undertaking a higher degree in the fields of law enforcement, security, intelligence and Criminology.

 At the end of the programme you’ll gain the skills and qualifications needed to become a police officer or police employee.
-These will be gained by taking specialist modules which provide the equivalent of the Certificate in Knowledge of Policing approved by the College of Policing.
-You’ll also gain the skills necessary to become a police analyst and those required for policing in schools and neighbourhood policing.
-There are also opportunities to spend time as a special constable to gain academic credit.
+You’ll also gain the skills necessary to become a police analyst and those required for policing in schools and neighbourhoods.

 In addition to the University's standard entry requirements, you should have:

 - a minimum of grades BBC in three A levels or minimum grades BC in at least two A levels in academic or business subjects (or a minimum of 112 UCAS points from an equivalent Level 3 qualification)

 - GCSE English at grade C/grade 4 or above or Higher Diploma (or equivalent)

 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.